The 50/30/20 Rule of Thumb for Budgeting

 You've reviewed your spending and created a budget, and now you know exactly how much you spend on your home, your car, discretionary spending, and how much you divert to your retirement accounts.
 That's all good, but make sure you’ve also thought about how to allocate your savings for things such as an emergency fund.
 How does your financial allocation compare to the amount you should ideally spend and save?

-Harvard bankruptcy expert Elizabeth Warren—U.S. Senator from Massachusetts and named by Time magazine as one of the 100 Most Influential People in the World—coined the "50/30/20 rule" for spending and saving with her daughter, Amelia Warren Tyagi.
+Harvard bankruptcy expert Elizabeth Warren—U.S. Senator from Massachusetts and named by Time magazine as one of the 100 Most Influential People in the World in 2010—coined the "50/30/20 rule" for spending and saving with her daughter, Amelia Warren Tyagi.
 They co-authored a book in 2005: "All Your Worth: The Ultimate Lifetime Money Plan."

 So how does the 50/30/20 plan work?
 Here's how Warren and Tyagi recommend you organize your budget.

 Step One: Calculate Your After-Tax Income

 Your after-tax income is what remains of your paycheck after taxes are taken out, such as state tax, local tax, income tax, Medicare, and Social Security.
-If you're an employee with a steady paycheck, your after-tax income should be easy to figure out.
-Look at your paystubs.
+If you're an employee with a steady paycheck, your after-tax income should be easy to figure out if you just look at your paystubs.
 If health care, retirement contributions, or any other deductions are taken out of your paycheck, add them back in.

-If you're self-employed, your after-tax income equals your gross income less your business expenses, such as the cost of your laptop or airfare to conferences, as well as the amount you set aside for taxes.
+If you're self-employed, your after-tax income equals your gross income minus your business expenses, such as the cost of your laptop or airfare to conferences, as well as the amount you set aside for taxes.
 You're responsible for remitting your own quarterly estimated tax payments to the government because you don't have an employer to take care of it for you.

 Just remember that being self-employed means that you must also pay the self-employment tax, so include this in your calculations.
 The self-employment tax is double what you would pay in Medicare and Social Security taxes if you were employed.

-Step Two: Limit Your Needs to 50 Percent of Your After-Tax Income
+Step Two: Limit Your Needs to 50% of Your After-Tax Income